slatedocs/slate/source/includes/acts/reference.md

 }
 ```

-Intelex's ACTS API uses tokens based authentication.
+Intelex ACTS API uses tokens based authentication.
 Only ACTS Admin users can access the API.

 During the authentication process, the client provides the 'client id' and 'client secret' to the authentication endpoint, along with the audience and grant type, as demonstrated above.
 In response, the API furnishes an access token that comes with a specified time limit.
 This authentication is exclusively applicable to admin users.
-After successful authentication, users gain unrestricted access to all ACTS API endpoints.
+After successful authentication, users gain unrestricted access to all ACTS API endpoints till the token expiration.

 All interactions with the API are required to occur via HTTPS, and any API requests lacking proper authentication will result in failure.
 Data security is meticulously overseen by the ACTS platform, ensuring that API requests grant identical administrative access as enjoyed by authenticated ACTS admin users.